e-finance-frankfurt/server-user/user-manual/README.md

 #### 2.3.3&nbsp; RAM

 On the one hand, CPU and GPU implement high-bandwith yet low-capacity memory, allowing for *extremely* fast data access (TB/s range) at the cost of size (MB range).
 On the other hand, solid state drive (SSD) and hard disk drive (HDD) represent high-capacity yet low-bandwith memory, allowing for large data storage (terabyte range) at the cost of speed (MB/s range).
 In the middle of this tiered formation, random access memory (RAM) is the sweet-spot in this trade-off.
-With regard to runtime, efficient memory utilization is one of the most important, if not *the* most important prerequisite to writing a fast program.
+With regard to runtime, efficient memory utilization is one of the most important, if not *the* most important prerequisite to optimizing runtime.

 ### 2.4&nbsp; Storage options